 Recently, I came across one of my posts where someone had commented, saying there was no sweeter side of grief, that they disagreed and had nothing good come out of their child’s death.
 I can understand this and agree in some aspect, as having your child die is the absolute worst.
 We believe and feel as if it’s the end of all endings and often wish we could die alongside them.
 What possible good could there be in such a horrific loss?

 As some have voiced, that silver lining does not exist.
-I concur that grief is not all rainbows and unicorns, colorful flowers and sunshine.
+I concur that grief, child loss in particular, is not sunshine and rainbows.
 Of course not.
 It sucks.
 It rips our souls apart.
 It makes us question our worth and contemplate why keep living.
 It’s dark and lonely-a treacherous pit that perpetuates sorrow.

 We all need our feelings validated and heard.
 I could go on and on about how horrific the loss of a child is.
 But what good is that?
 Why focus on all that heavy sadness longer than we need to?